-GRE data analysis topic constitutes 15% of the entire math section.
-You are certain to see at least 6 questions from the data analysis section out of the total 40 questions.
-A major advantage of the GRE data analysis questions is that you wouldn’t require any knowledge about it beforehand.
-It is merely extraction of data from the given visual and then applying the same to the questions which follow.
+The GRE Data Analysis topic, which is also known as Data Interpretation, constitutes 15% of the entire math section.
+You are certain to see at least 6 data analysis questions out of the total 40 questions.
+A major advantage of the GRE data analysis questions is that you don’t require any knowledge about it beforehand.
+All you have to do is extract data from the given visual and then apply the same to the questions which follow.

 The data analysis questions may be given to you in many formats.
-Some of them are — charts, tables, graphs or extrapolating information from a reading passage.
-It is important for you to ace all the ways to interpret the data so that you score well in this section of the exam.
+Some of them are — charts, tables, graphs, or extrapolating information from a reading passage.
+It is important for you to understand all the ways to interpret and analyse the data so that you score well in this section of the exam.
 Some important tips and strategies for solving questions in this section are given below.

 - Spend time to examine the graph, bar, chart or table.

 - Read the passage with extra care before you proceed to look at the questions.

 - You will have to be on the lookout for identical patterns or figures.

 - Ensure that you take notes and do the math clearly.